 Currently, there are very few Information Security Management System (ISMS) solutions for organizations with limited resources (time, money, manpower) in Asian countries.
 Some Asian countries and regions such as Korea, Japan, and Taiwan also developed benchmark tools.
 The level of e-readiness for those organizations is now increasing, and those organizations face the same security risks as large ones in the Internet environment.
 Those smaller-sized organizations represent the heart of the overall economical power in Asia.
 For small and medium-sized organizations, the ISM Benchmark is no longer a rich man's privilege-it is simple, affordable, and doable.
 Policymakers are interested in two factors: measurable and comparable tools.
-A common benchmark is necessary to reduce the effort of development and maintenance, develop a common benchmark, the tools developed and operated are actually based on international standards (IS).
+A common benchmark is necessary to reduce the effort of development and maintenance, to share information, and to level-up Asian countries information security.
+In order to develop a common benchmark, the tools developed and operated are actually based on international standards (IS).
 Thus, consideration of each country's benchmark items already in operation and consensus by Asian countries for their own views are the most efficient ways to create a common benchmark for Asia.
 It may become a de facto standard in Asian region.
 The idea of a consensus on a common benchmark is illustrated as follows: